SpyShelter Detailed User Guide

 The SpyShelter Events screen helps you keep track of all the activities taking place with all the executables on your PC.

 The top Search bar lets you search for specific apps or publishers.
-Under the search bar on the left side you can choose to only show Processes that were Blocked, New Binaries, New Hashes, when Drivers and Services were Installed or Removed, and also make all Launch/Exits visible.
+Under the search bar on the left side you can choose to only show Processes that were Blocked, New Binaries, New Hashes, Camera access, Microphone access, when Drivers and Services were Installed or Removed, and also make all Launch/Exits visible.

 Launch/Exits has a small, closed eye icon.
 This icon represents that Launches and Exits are hidden from the Events Log.
 The reason for this is because Launches and Exits happen frequently and will quickly fill up your Events log.
 Therefore, you may only want to make these visible when searching for a specific past Launch/Exit related event.
 If you want to see what apps are Launching and Exiting in real-time, consider going to SpyShelter’s Activity screen, then click the Terminal icon at the top right.